 9 mins.
 HD.
 2019.

-Premiere at Edinburgh International Film Festival 2019.
+Premiered at Edinburgh International Film Festival 2019.

 Alja falls in love online with Ebb a self-described jihadi, and longs to visit him.
 But he insists on setting a series of escalating challenges to prove she’s tough enough.
 When events take a dark turn, it’s Alja who questions Ebb’s commitment.

-Writing The Grab was a collaborative process, with Deva writing the first draft with the help of Shaniaz Hama Ali, the actress who plays Alja, and Jon Conway, but it never quite worked so Mandy Lee, writer, came on board and solidified all the ideas into a viable screenplay.
+Writing The Grab was a collaborative process, with Deva writing the first draft with the help of Shaniaz Hama Ali, the actress who plays Alja, and Jon Conway but it never quite worked so Mandy Lee, writer, came on board and solidified all the ideas into a viable screenplay.

 The main shoot was crewed with Annemarie Lean Vercoe, cinematographer, Iqbal Elyas, production assistant, and Deva who operated sound as well as directing.
 The cast were Shaniaz Hama Ali, as Alja, Amrou Al-Kadhi as Ebb and Adam Lannon as The Business Man.